Frequently Asked Questions (FAQs)1,2

 For more information take a look at the Help protect your family page.

-Signs and symptoms can be different depending on a person's age - for example symptoms can be different in babies versus teenagers - and they can appear in any order or not at all.
+Signs and symptoms can be different depending on a person's age - for example symptoms can be different in babies versus teenagers - and they can appear in any order or some not at all.

 Early signs are similar across all age groups and include: fever, fever with cold hands and feet, vomiting, muscle pain and headache.